JackPotat0/jackpotat0.github.io/docs/game.md

 #### Vagrant Story (PS1)
 Not my kind of thing.
 The story sure is intriguing, will be sure to check out.

+#### Secret of Mana (SNES)
+Beautiful sprites and world and music.
+Hindered a lot by janky combat system and boss design.
+Full attack is the only thing worth using, which is a real wasted potential cuz the animations and controls clearly allows for a fluid combo, instead the best way to damage is to hit attack once then wait for a few seconds, making any kind of combos obsolete.
+I would rather play Terranigma than this one.

 ---

 ### **NOT ROLLED CREDITS**